MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ## Add transitively used headers

-We could choose to remove the unused header file, but that breaks the code since `<string>` and `<iostream>` isn't indirectly included via `myheader.h`.
+We could choose to remove the unused header file, but that breaks the code since `<string>` and `<iostream>` are indirectly included via `myheader.h`.

 Instead, we can choose **Add all transitively used and remove all unused #includes**.
 This removes the unused header `myHeader.h`, but also adds any headers that are being used that were indirectly included by the removed header file.
 In this case, `#include <string>` and `#include <iostream>` are added because they're indirectly included by `myHeader.h`, which is then removed.
-You can think of the order of operations followed by include cleanup as:
+A good order of operations for using include cleanup is:

 - determine which indirect header files are being used
 - add `#include`s for the indirect header files